FasterSpeeding/HG/docs/index.md

 Once you've got the networking setup and the bot running you'll want to enter the bot's web address here to tell Discord to start sending interaction requests to the bot.
-You should see a failed Ping request before a successful one in the logs as Discord validates the endpoint.
+You should see a failed Ping request and a successful ping in the logs as Discord validates the endpoint (these may be received either way around).